 Your rights over the personal data we hold about you

-When you log into your account with us, you will see a GDPR tools section.
-In this section you can change your information, password or newsletter consent, download your account information, request a report showing the personal information we hold about you or remove your data completely from our systems.
+When you log into your account with us you can change your information, password etc in the My Account area.
+You will see the privacy tools section at the bottom of the page.
+In this section you can download your account information or remove your data completely from our systems.

 You have the right to request: